ein-lang/ein/README.md

   - Its syntax and type system are simple and easy to learn.
   - Its minimal language features keep codes maintainable.
 - Portability (WIP)
-  - Software written in the language can be easily
+  - Software written in the language can be easily:
     - Ported to different platforms including operating systems, web browsers and [WASI](https://wasi.dev/).
     - Reused by other languages via FFI.